 Street crime is common and often turns violent.
 Crime involving firearms occurs frequently.
 There have been recent reports of armed motorcycle gangs robbing passengers in vehicles stopped in heavy traffic.
 Victims who have resisted robberies have been killed.

-Violent robberies have taken place as victims leave automatic teller machines or exchange houses.
+Violent robberies have taken place as victims leave ATMs or exchange facilities.
 Be particularly cautious when handling cash in public.
-Where possible, exchange money in secure locations (such as hotels) and only used reputable providers.
+Where possible, exchange money in secure locations (such as hotels) and only use reputable providers.

 There have been reports of harassment and extortion by criminals posing as officials.
 Exercise care when dealing with those in official uniform or carrying official identification.